jononovo/Agent213-v1-Rabbit/docs/ultra-simple-node-creation.md

     </>
   );

-  // Create icon element for the header const iconElement = (
+  // Create icon element for the header - OPTION 1: Explicit component
+  // Note: This explicit approach is only needed for custom icons.
+  // For most nodes, you can skip this step and just use a string icon name
+  // in your definition.ts file (e.g., icon: 'calculator') and let BaseNode handle it. const iconElement = (
     <div className="bg-primary/10 p-1.5 rounded-md">
       <Calculator className="h-4 w-4 text-primary" />